-Rates of stamp duty increase in line with property value and there are a number of stamp duty thresholds giving clear demarcation between the different rates.
-Stamp duty rates are different for residential and commercial property.
+Rates of stamp duty (SDLT) increase in line with property value and there are a number of SDLT thresholds giving clear demarcation between the different rates.
+Stamp duty rates are different for residential and non residential property.

 A dwelling is regarded as being "residential" if it complies with certain criteria.
 In most cases the definition of a residential dwelling applies to:

 The freehold residential stamp duty rates in England and Northern Ireland are shown in the table below:

 |* An additional property purchased for less than £40k will attract 0% tax.
 For purchases from £40k to £250k the SDLT rate will be 3% on full purchase price.